apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

 `plugin.toolkit.log.grpc.reporter.max_message_size` | Specify the maximum size of log data for grpc client to report to. | `10485760` |
 `plugin.toolkit.log.grpc.reporter.upstream_timeout` | How long grpc client will timeout in sending data to upstream.
 Unit is second.|`30` seconds|

+## Dynamic Configurations
+All configurations above are static, if you need to change some agent settings at runtime, please read [CDS - Configuration Discovery Service document](configuration-discovery.md) for more details.

 ## Optional Plugins
 Java agent plugins are all pluggable.
 Optional plugins could be provided in `optional-plugins` folder under agent or 3rd party repositories.
 For using these plugins, you need to put the target plugin jar file into `/plugins`.